 - Second, you need to have wires running to a charge controller, where the electricity will charge batteries, without overloading.

-- Third, you need to have a battery bank, made up as many batteries as you need for your electrical needs.
+- Third, you need to have a battery bank, made up of as many batteries as you need for your electrical needs.

 - Fourth, you need to have an inverter to convert the power into the right kind of power for your appliances.